Petty Theft & Grand Theft

 Not only can a theft conviction lead to criminal penalties, but it can also have drastic employment, licensing and immigration consequences.
 Theft crimes are considered crimes of moral turpitude, which are crimes that relate to a person’s honesty.
 Having a theft conviction can prevent a person from finding a job or lead to a person being fired from their current job.
 Furthermore, many professions that require licensing from a state board, such as doctors, pharmacists, nurses, lawyers, accountants, contractors, teachers, real estate agents and stock brokers, all require background checks.
 A professional who has a theft conviction on their record risks losing their professional license, or never acquiring it in the first place.
 Perhaps the most severe impact of a theft conviction involves immigration consequences.
 Non-citizens who are permanent residents, with a green card, or temporary visitors, with a visa, can be denied naturalization or admission or even deported, with a theft conviction on their record.

-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients.
-If a client has no criminal record, Fred Thiagarajah can often negotiate a dismissal of the charges, either through a diversion program or through a civil compromise.
-For clients that have been in trouble in the past or for more serious theft crimes, Fred Thiagarajah can often negotiate a reduction of the charges or penalties, that may help avoid jail, licensing consequences or immigration consequences.
-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
-Fred Thiagarajah has helped clients with theft charges in the past.
-For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+All our attorneys have either worked for the District Attorney's Office or the Public Defender's Office.
+We have the negotiating skills and trial experience necessary to get the best results for his clients.
+If a client has no criminal record, our attorneys can often negotiate a dismissal of the charges, either through a diversion program or through a civil compromise.
+For clients that have been in trouble in the past or for more serious theft crimes, our attorneys can often negotiate a reduction of the charges or penalties, that may help avoid jail, licensing consequences or immigration consequences.
+Our California criminal defense attorneys have helped clients with theft charges in the past.
+For an example of their work, please see our case results and read our client testimonials.
+With offices in Newport Beach, Long Beach, Diamond Bar, Rancho Cucamonga, Riverside, Murrieta and Carlsbad, our attorneys have criminal defense experience throughout Southern California, including Orange County, Los Angeles County, San Bernardino County, Riverside County and San Diego County.

 CALL NOW FOR A FREE CONSULTATION